 After you’ve conquered the raising, breeding, & freshly squeezing of goats, the next level is, of course, to make cheese with your bounty.
 (Read my guide on how to raise & milk goats here.)
 Cheese is a whole ‘nother level when it comes to making things homemade.
 It’s not horribly difficult, but it definitely is an art, and just like anything else, your cheese-making skills get better with practice!

 There are a lot of homemade mozzarella recipes out there.
 Some will use cultures, some will use lipase.
-In my experience, the best mozzarella comes out tasting fantastic when you keep it simple.
-I use citric acid to raise the acidity of the milk and rennet to separate the curds from the whey.
-You, in theory, could use lemon juice or some other acidic ingredient to replace the citric acid, but an important part of cheese making — especially goat cheese making — is to get the correct acidity.
+In my experience, the best mozzarella comes out tasting fantastic when you stick to tried & true recipes.
+I use a combination of citric acid & thermophilic culture to raise the acidity of the milk and rennet to separate the curds from the whey.
+You, in theory, could use lemon juice or some other acidic ingredient, but an important part of cheese making — especially goat cheese making — is to get the correct acidity.
 Too little acidity will make your cheese not stretch in the final steps, and too much acidity turns the curds into a horrible lump of a mess.

 Some tips to remember about working with Goat’s Milk:

 - Goat’s milk has smaller globules overall, (this is why it’s so much easier to digest) and so when working with goat’s milk, you have to remember to stir slower & be gentler.
 Stirring too fast and over working your cheese will result in a tougher end product.

 - The acidity of goat’s milk can be tricky.
 Milk at the beginning of a goat’s freshening (right after they have babies) has a higher amount of acidity, then, over the course of the year, it decreases.
 Keep this in mind when adding citric acid.